awsdocs/aws-doc-sdk-examples/javav2/example_code/support/Readme.md

 AWS Support is one-on-one, fast-response support from experienced technical support engineers.
 The service helps customers use AWS's products and features.
 With pay-by-the-month pricing and unlimited support cases, customers are freed from long-term commitments.

 ## ⚠️ Important
 * The SDK for Java examples perform AWS operations for the account and AWS Region for which you've specified credentials.
-Running these examples might incur charges on your account.
+* Running these examples might incur charges on your account.
 For details about the charges you can expect for a given service and API operation, see [AWS Pricing](https://aws.amazon.com/pricing/).
-* Running the tests might result in charges to your AWS account.
 * We recommend that you grant your code least privilege.
 At most, grant only the minimum permissions required to perform the task.
 For more information, see [Grant least privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege).
 * This code is not tested in every AWS Region.
 For more information, see [AWS Regional Services](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services).